Battle of Mycale: Ships

 Historian Iain McDougall doubts the narrative of the Persian ships being burnt after the Greek victory at Mycale.
-He argues the ships would have been valuable items of loot, and notes how there is no historical precedent for such actions.
-German classicist Karl Julius Beloch had thought the Persians burned their ships themselves; Italian historian Giulio Giannelli had thought the Athenians and especially Themistocles had burnt the ships, while Hignett thought only the Ionian ships in the Persian fleet were spared.
-McDougall argues the ships in the Persian fleet which were burnt primarily belonged to the Ionian Greeks, who he argues had contributed most of the ships present at Mycale.
+He argues the ships were valuable loot, and notes how there is no historical precedent for such actions.
+German classicist Karl Julius Beloch thought the Persians burned their ships themselves; Italian historian Giulio Giannelli thought the Athenians and especially Themistocles burnt the ships, while Hignett thought only the Ionian ships in the Persian fleet were spared.
+McDougall argues the ships in the Persian fleet which were burnt primarily belonged to the Ionian Greeks, who he argues contributed most of the ships present at Mycale.
 McDougall further argues the ships in the Persian fleet were greatly damaged and could not be salvaged, and were therefore burnt.
-Asheri also says the Greeks did not have the required numbers to staff the ships they could have captured from the Persian fleet; therefore, they preferred burning the ships instead of letting the Persians take them back.
+Asheri also says the Greeks did not have the required numbers to staff the ships they could have captured from the Persian fleet; therefore, they preferred to burn the ships instead of letting the Persians take them back.

-McDougall and Wallinga argue the Persians had used wood from their ships to construct their field fortifications.
+McDougall and Wallinga argue the Persians used wood from their ships to construct their field fortifications.
 Evans says this is not plausible, noting the statement by Herodotus, who says stones and tree trunks were used.
 Evans says the Persians were already quite exhausted, and stripping wood from their ships would have taken them too much time.
 Evans estimates there were 200 Persian ships, and says constructing a fortification to store all of them would be tough on the beach's terrain.
 Assuming the ships were stored in columns of 70 and rows of three, and each ship took up 5 m of length, 40 m of width and an additional 1 m on both the top and bottom; the total length would be 500 m and the total width would be 120 m.
 Evans says this is too large a fort to be accommodated on beaches in the Mediterranean, where the length from the land to the water is not more than 120 m usually.